Influence of Trotterization error on single-particle tunneling: Proposal on experimental observation of tunneling

 \subsection{The effect of the energy shift}

 In this subsection, we demonstrate the two important effects due to the shift of the bound state energies: additional enhancement of tunneling and resonance detuning.
 To observe the former, we consider the symmetric version of potential~(\ref{eq:experimental-potential-profile}) with $P=1.14J,\,\,w=15$, $\delta n=0,\,\,\alpha=0$.
-The 7th eigenpair is localized at $E\approx1.087J$, and thus experiences a noticeable shift due to Trotterization.
-The resulting squared absolute value of the Fourier harmonic of the occupancy number $\left|n_{\omega}\right|^{2}$ is shown on \figref{particle-number_density-plot_with-energy-shift}.
-To illustrate the presence of the energy shift, the dashed red curve on \figref{particle-number_density-plot_with-energy-shift} shows the semiclassical period of Rabi oscillation at the energy of the unperturbed eigenpair $E\approx1.087J$, as opposed to the actual energy of the eigenpair, which is itself a function of the Trotter step via the quantization condition~(\ref{eq:quantization-cond_open-boundary-cond}).
-In contrast to \figref{particle-number_density-plot} of the main text, the difference due to this energy shift is well pronounced, indicating the practical importance of this effect.
+The 7th eigenpair is located at $E\approx-J+1.087J$, and thus experiences a noticeable shift due to Trotterization.
+The resulting period of Rabi oscillations as a function of the Trotter step is shown on \figref{Rabi-period_vs_Trotter-step_with-energy-shift} along with the corresponding semiclassical predictions.
+To illustrate the presence of the energy shift, the dashed red curve on \figref{Rabi-period_vs_Trotter-step_with-energy-shift} shows the semiclassical period of Rabi oscillation at the energy of the unperturbed eigenpair $E\approx-J+1.087J$, as opposed to the actual energy of the eigenpair, which is itself a function of the Trotter step via the quantization condition~(\ref{eq:quantization-cond_open-boundary-cond}).
+In contrast to \figref{rabi-oscillation-period_vs_trotter-step} of the main text, the difference due to this energy shift is well pronounced, indicating the practical importance of this effect.

 We then turn to the effect of resonance detuning, which is present in asymmetric potentials.
 To this end, we set $P=1.05J,\,\,w=8,\,\,\delta n=4,$ and $\alpha\approx0.0394$ is then found from maximizing the period of Rabi oscillation for the 9th pair of states.
 The resulting eigensystem and its Suzuki-Trotter approximation are shown on \figref{experimental-eigensystem_asymmetric}.
-In full agreement with \subsecref{Rabi-oscillations_detuning} of the main text, one can clearly observe that Suzuki-Trotter approximation introduces different shifts to the bound states in left and right wells.
+In full agreement with \subsecref{Rabi-oscillations_detuning} of the main text, one can clearly observe that the Suzuki-Trotter approximation introduces shifts in the bound state energies that are different between the two wells.
 As a result, the hybridization of the eigenpair is destroyed, so each state is mostly present in only one of the two wells.